Mexico Earthquake 8.1 Strongest In 100 Years: Dozens Reported Killed

 — Diego (@CapitalBias) September 8, 2017

 An aftershock of at least 7.2 is possible, according to the U.S. Geological Survey.
 Schools are closed throughout central and southern Mexico, including the state of Mexico and Mexico City, Chiapas, Hidalgo, Veracruz, Guerrero, Tabasco, Oaxaca, Puebla, and Tlaxcala.
-Some schools have been damaged and inspections are required at a minimum, Mexican President Peña Nieto said.
+Some schools have been damaged, and inspections are required at a minimum, Mexican President Pena Nieto said.

 In 1985, an 8.0 quake hit Mexico City, killing 5,000 people and destroying 10,000 homes.
-This quake appears to be stronger, but it was centered off the Pacific coast which helped to reduce damage.
+This quake appears to be stronger, but it was centered off the Pacific coast, which helped to reduce damage.

 The quake is no surprise, according to Lucy Jones, a U.S. Geological Survey seismologist.
 The Pacific tectonic plate is moving under the Mexican tectonic plate off the coast of Chiapas.
-The state experiences many earthquakes, including temblors above 7.0, because 5 different plates of the earth’s crust intersect in the region.
+The state experiences many earthquakes, including temblors above 7.0, because five different plates of the earth’s crust intersect in the region.

 [Featured Image by Moyses Zuniga/AP Images]